Stephen-Gates/service-locations/boundary-data-user-stories.md

 ```
 As a Data Publisher
 I want to describe boundary data in a data package
-So that it can be validated, discovered and used with confidence.
+So that it can be validated, discovered and used with confidence
 ```

 Supported by the using: